 A few things you should know about the incredible multi: there’s a formula for men, and one for women, and each is formulated to deliver the specific right amount of nutrients your body needs.

 That means it doesn’t contain excessive amounts of vitamins and minerals you don’t even need.
 Many traditional multivitamins contain way too much of certain cheap nutrients, which can throw your body out of whack, and too little of other nutrients to address any deficiency.
-The Smarter Multi is a perfect balance of essential vitamins and minerals, primarily sourced from organic, whole food sources — not a bunch of synthetics created in a lab like you find in the traditional rock-hard multi tablet.
+The Smarter Multi is a perfect balance of essential vitamins and minerals, primarily sourced from natural, whole food sources — not a bunch of synthetics created in a lab like you find in the traditional rock-hard multi tablet.

 In fact the minerals come in loose pack powder capsules so you absorb them quickly, and the vitamins come separately in an easily absorbed veggie softgel.
 Both are super gentle on the stomach.